-ECD 545 Curricula, Methods, Technology, and Adaptations for Infants and Young Children (3) fall in even years only and Early Literacy (3)
+ECD 545 Curricula, Methods, Technology, and Adaptations for Infants and Young Children (3)

 Developmentally appropriate practices.
 Serving young children with diverse abilities in natural, inclusive settings.
 Emphasis on cognitive development, social competence.
 Cross-listed as SPE 545.
 Prerequisites: SPE 311 or the equivalent; EDP 303 or the equivalent.